 First Financial: 2Q Earnings Snapshot

-ABILENE, Texas (AP) _ First Financial Bankshares Inc. (FFIN) on Thursday reported second-quarter net income of $42.1 million.
+RENTON, Wash.
+(AP) _ First Financial Northwest Inc. (FFNW) on Thursday reported second-quarter net income of $3.3 million.

-The Abilene, Texas-based bank said it had earnings of 31 cents per share.
+The Renton, Washington-based bank said it had earnings of 33 cents per share.

-The commercial banker operating mostly in Texas posted revenue of $107.6 million in the period.
-Its revenue net of interest expense was $101.3 million, beating Street forecasts.
+The bank posted revenue of $15.7 million in the period.
+Its revenue net of interest expense was $10.6 million, which fell short of Street forecasts.

-First Financial shares have climbed 4% since the beginning of the year.
-In the final minutes of trading on Thursday, shares hit $30, an increase of 13% in the last 12 months.
+First Financial shares have fallen 9% since the beginning of the year.
+The stock has dropped 30% in the last 12 months.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on FFIN at https://www.zacks.com/ap/FFIN

 View Comments